erasels/Aspiration-StS/README.md

 "Supercapacitive Coin": Once per combat: On Right-click: Thunder strikes a random enemy for each charge you have.
 Charges are gained by gaining gold or traveling floors if you have Ectoplasm.

+"Poet's Pen": Play the top card of your draw pile when you play an attack.
+Start combat with 6 stacks of Weak, Frail and Vulnerable on you, reduced by 1 for every 7 floors visited with the associated relic in hand and every boss killed before pickup.

+"Enhanced Actuators": Defect only.
+Gain 1 Strength for every 2 orb slots.

+"Mysterious Auxiliary Core": Defect only.
+At the end of your turn, Channel 1 Random orb every 3 turns, beginning with the first.

 ## Dependencies:
 BaseMod: https://github.com/daviscook477/BaseMod/releases